 Athena also holds strategic and leadership positions and serves on the board of several non-profit organizations such as the Institute for Climate and Sustainable Cities, International Rivers and, Greenpeace International.
 She holds post-graduate degrees in Development Planning from the University of the Philippines, in Development Management from the Asian Institute of Management, and a Bachelor’s degree in Communications and Journalism from the University of the Philippines.

-Homayra provides research support to the Growald Family Fund along with managing key projects including impact reporting, capacity building, and proposal development.
+Homayra provides program support to the Fund, managing key projects including impact evaluation, capacity building, proposal development and research.
 Previously, she interned at the Royal Ontario Museum, where she was responsible for project management, research and workshop facilitation in the biodiversity galleries.
 She holds a Master’s degree in Environmental Science from the University of Toronto and a Bachelor of Science honors degree in Environmental Science with a minor in Political Science from Concordia University, Montreal, Canada.

 Deborah joined the Growald Family Fund in 2012 and helped to transition the fund into a full operating foundation.
 She manages general accounting, financial reporting and human resources functions.
 Deborah brings more than 22 years of experience in accounting and financial management.
 She is also a Board Treasurer for Homeward Bound: Addison Counties Humane Society.
 Deborah was previously the Finance Director at The Vermont Folklife Center.
 Prior to transitioning to the non-profit sector, Deborah spent the first ten years of her career in the corporate sector as Manager of General Accounting at Goodrich Aerospace, (now known as UTC Aerospace Systems), and as Assistant Controller for a Starwood's Hotel.
 Deborah holds a Bachelors of Science degree in Accounting and Business Management with a minor in Economics from Trinity College.